 2.3.7.8 Location Description: A text description providing more detail on how to identify or find the addressed feature. (e.g. White house at intersection, 400 yards west of water tank) Optional.

-Landmark Name (LANDMARK): Text, width = 40
+Complete Landmark Name (LANDMARK): Text, width = 150

-2.2.5.1 Landmark Name: The name of a relatively permanent feature of the landscape that has recognizable identity within a particular cultural context.
-Any individual address could represent multiple landmarks, thus we will just include one primary landmark name here.
+2.2.5.2 Landmark Name: One or more landmark names which identify a relatively permanent feature of the landscape that has recognizable identity within a particular cultural context.
+Any individual address could represent multiple landmarks, all of which may be included in this element.
 Optional.

 Residence (RESIDENCE): Text, width = 10